crux-eval/eval-arena/README.md

 For test based benchmarks, a solution passing a weak test is still different from a solution failing it, thus running indepedent tests may also help yield more information per example instead of focusing on complete correctness.
 This is similar to the tech interview approach, where often only 1 or 2 questions are asked but we may get more information than just correct vs. incorrect, especially with a progressive question with easy to hard parts.

 It may also be possible to model individual problems better, such as the probability of each outcome or the difficulty level using [item response model](https://eacl2024irt.github.io/).
-However our initial attempts did not improve stability or significance levels, maybe because most examples give [very noisy](https://crux-eval.github.io/eval-arena/ex_v_model_humaneval+.html) signals, where most rather than a few examples are noisy, and they are not all errors.
+However our initial attempts did not improve stability or significance levels, maybe because most examples give [very noisy](https://crux-eval.github.io/eval-arena/ex_v_model_humaneval+.html) signals, where most few examples are noisy, and they are not all errors.

 ## Usage